Luther Hakunavanhu

-Luther Hakunavanhu (born August 23, 1996) is a Zimbabwean-Canadian professional football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
+Luther Hakunavanhu (born August 23, 1996) is a Zimbabwean-Canadian professional football wide receiver.
+He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).

 University career

 Hakunavanhu played U Sports football for the York Lions from 2017 to 2019.
 He did not play in 2020 due to the cancellation of the 2020 U Sports football season.